cardea-mcp/ExamPrepAgent/README.md

 We have created two datasets for the QA knowledge base for you to experiment with.
 The Kubernetes QA is the default dataset used in our scripts.

 - **Kubernetes-Q&A** - A collection of Q&A pairs focused on Kubernetes and cloud native concepts.
-It is uploaded to my hugging face id. here is the link to the dataset. https://huggingface.co/datasets/ItshMoh/kubernetes_qa_pairs .
-It contains 497 Q&A pairs.
-It has also crossed **45 downloads** on hugging face.
+It is uploaded to my hugging face id. here is the link to the dataset. https://huggingface.co/datasets/ItshMoh/k8_qa_pairs .
+It contains 445 Q&A pairs.
 It is made for KCNA exam.
 Contents are taken from the kubernetes.io licensed under CC BY 4.0

 - **Metal-mining-Q&A** - A collection of Q&A pairs focused on metal mining methods.
 The link to the dataset https://huggingface.co/datasets/ItshMoh/metal-mining-qa-pairs .
 It has also more than 31 downloads on hugging face.